SJtoday City Guide Live Banner

 Initially imagined as a “Victorian Village,” History Park eventually expanded to include original + reconstructed buildings from outside that period, highlighting the lesser-heard stories from San Jose’s diverse communities.

-Thus, the affiliate program allowed History San José to become “a museum of museums,” as it now hosts the Chinese American Museum, the Portuguese Historical Museum, the African American Heritage House, and the Museum of the Boat People and Republic of Vietnamto name a few.
+Thus, the affiliate program allowed HSJ to become “a museum of museums,” as it now hosts the Chinese American Museum, the Portuguese Historical Museum, the African American Heritage House, and the Museum of the Boat People and Republic of Vietnamto name a few.

 “History doesn’t end,” President Bill Schroh, Jr. notes.
 “We’re always working to save, preserve, and add new voices.”
-As such, History San José is currently working with the local Tamien + Ohlone Nations to develop a First Peoples Heritage Center at History Park, and it’s in negotiations with the Union Pacific Railroad to save a train depot from 1869 — the oldest one that’s still around.
+As such, a few years ago, History San José was working with the local Tamien + Ohlone Nations to develop a First Peoples Heritage Center at History Park, and was in negotiations with the Union Pacific Railroad to save a train depot from 1869 — the oldest one that’s still around.

-History San José relies on 20,000 volunteer hours per year to run — and the organization regularly needs community members to help as:
+History San José relies on 20,000 volunteer hours per year to run.
+The organization regularly needs community members to help in these roles:

 • Tour guides